Filing an Unemployment Claim

 If your unemployment claim is denied, here's how to appeal the decision.

-Denied Unemployment: Should You Talk to a Lawyer?
+Should You Talk to a Lawyer If Your Unemployment Benefits Are Denied?

 If you decide to challenge an unfair denial of unemployment benefits, your ex-employer will probably be represented by a lawyer throughout the process, and you should be too.